 With one snow already under our belt in Colorado, it’s easy to skip fall and start thinking ahead to the winter season - and how to bolster our immune system as the days get shorter.

 In reality, having a healthy immune system is a year-round asset in ensuring your optimum health and wellness.
-Your immune system is responsible for protecting you from unwanted bacteria or viruses, meaning that its health is directly related to how well you can manage to avoid or recover from getting sick.
-That’s why it’s so important to take steps to support our immune system and response - it’s basically our natural defense all the risky crapy we encounter touching surfaces and eve breathing air in our daily lives.
+That’s why it’s so important to take steps to support our immune system and response - it’s basically our natural defense to all the risky crap we encounter touching surfaces and even breathing air in our daily lives.

 1. Wash your hands.

 While we all say we wash our hands thoroughly each time we use the restroom and before meals, this is definitely something we got a major reminder of this year alongside COVID.
 It’s one of the most effective ways to prevent the spread of germs if you’re actually washing for a good 20 seconds.
 You might try singing a couple of verses of your favorite song or repeating an affirmation - which actually leads us to our next tip.

 You’ve likely heard the phrase, “the power of positive thinking,” but can thinking kind thoughts actually impact your immune system?

 It’s possible.
 After all, your mental health and physical health are inextricably linked.
 We’ve already explored in-depth how a gratitude practice can actually rewire your brain.
 But there are additional studies that support the idea that positive thinking is a positive thing for your body, too.
 Experts at Johns Hopkins Medicine found that positive thinkers were less likely than “negative” people to have a heart attack, even with risk factors present, and another study found that smiling reduced blood pressure in stressful situations.